chadananda/pilgrim-accounts/readme.md

 1. Link each typed manuscript to one or more scanned originals
 2. Sort out correct date and author for each
 3. Upgrade readability of typed copy
-  * Standardize spellings of Arabic/Farsi terms
+  a.
+Standardize spellings of Arabic/Farsi terms
-  * Sandardize formatting into simple Markdown with some extensions for page numbering etc.
+  b.
+Sandardize formatting into simple Markdown with some extensions for page numbering etc.
-  * Expand acronyms for TTS
+  c.
+Expand acronyms for TTS
-  * Correct obvious typos in spelling and grammar
+  d.
+Correct obvious typos in spelling and grammar